Bispecific antibody CD3-CD28 for T cell expansion

 bsAb CD3-CD28 is a fusion protein dimer comprising tandem single-chain variable fragments (scFv)2 from two monoclonal antibodies (mAbs).
 These mAbs were derived from the clones OKT3 and 15E8 targeting the human CD3 and CD28 receptors, respectively.
 It mimics the natural cross-linking of these molecules by APCs in vivo and delivers the necessary signal 1 and signal 2 to the T cells for their activation and expansion.

 This so-called (scFv)2-(scFv)2-Fc molecule belongs to the family of IgG-like antibodies.
 It features an IgG1 Fc fragment, which contributes to increased solubility, serum half-life, as well as facilitated purification.
-The ability of bsAb CD3-CD28 to activate and expand enriched CD4+ T cells has been validated by imaging and flow cytometry (see figures).
+The ability of bsAb CD3-CD28 to activate and expand enriched CD4+ T cells in the presence of recombinant human IL-2 has been validated by imaging and flow cytometry (see figures).

 Key features